syncfusion-content/xamarin-docs/Xamarin/Image-Editor/crop.md

 {% endtabs %}

+// For cropping the image with ratio and circle or elliptical format.

+editor.ToggleCropping(2, 2, true);

 ## Tilt the image

 You can tilt the image from -45 to +45 degree by using the [`Tilt()`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_Tilt_System_Int32_) method.
 When calling the tilt method, the image will be in preview state.
 You can zoom and pan the image in preview state.
 To apply this effect to the image, you can call the [`Crop()`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_Crop_Xamarin_Forms_Rectangle_System_Boolean_) method programmatically or can crop from footer toolbar cropping options.